nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * The first word in the command string specifies which command you are invoking.
-For example, `help` specifies that you are invoking the `help` command, while `addbuyer -n John Doe` specifies that you are using the `addbuyer` command.
+For example, `help` specifies that you are invoking the `help` command, while `editbuyer 1 -n Jane Doe` specifies that you are using the `editbuyer` command.

-* To specify additional inputs to the command, type the input's flag followed by a space, and then its value.<br>
+* To specify inputs to the command, type the input's flag followed by a space, and then its value.<br>
-  e.g `-n John Doe` will define the input `NAME` to store the value `John Doe`.
+  e.g. `-n John Doe` will define the input `NAME` to store the value `John Doe`.

 * Inputs not contained in any brackets must be passed into the command.<br>